Takashima Shūhan: House arrest and rehabilitation

 Takashima's school was heavily criticized by reactionary political forces within the shogunate, who opposed the introduction of Western technology and who were also fearful of the tozama feudal domains increasing in military strength.
 He was placed under house arrest from 1846 to 1853, but on allegations of mismanagement of the Nagasaki Kaisho and smuggling, rather than sedition or treason.
 Takasaki had a very strong enmity with the Nagasaki bugyō, who had always been jealous that the position was very lucrative, comparable to that of a 100,000 koku daimyō, and this was exploited by the rōjū Mizuno Tadakuni, who was concerned that Takashima's plans to manufacture bronze cannon would hinder the production of coinage which was under his purvey.
 Takashima was sent to Oshi Domain in Musashi Province, but returned to official favor with the arrival of the Perry Expedition in 1853, after which he became a military instructor for the shogunal forces in 1856.
 While under house arrest, he changed his opinion on the sakoku policy and after his release was a strong proponent for opening Japan to foreign trade.

 In 1862, Takashima Shūhan recommended that Japan equip itself with 200 warships in order to repel the foreign naval threat.
 This led the Shogunate to authorize each domain to manufacture or purchase their own ships in order to reinforce Japan's naval capabilities.

 He died in 1866 at the age of 69.
 His grave is at the temple of Daien-ji in Bunkyō, Tokyo, and was designated a National Historic Site in 1943.
-His former house in Nagasaki still exists, and was declared a National Historic Site in 1922.